HashimThePassionate/ultimate-mysql-bootcamp/01_retrieving_data_from_a_single_table/readme.md

 ## How its works!
  **Database Basics**
-- USE database_name: Selects a database to work with.
+- `USE database_name`: Selects a database to work with.
-- SELECT FROM table_name: Retrieves all columns and rows from a table.
+- `SELECT FROM table_name`: Retrieves all columns and rows from a table.
-- SELECT specific_columns FROM table_name: Fetches only specified columns.
+- `SELECT specific_columns FROM table_name`: Fetches only specified columns.
-- WHERE clause: Filters results based on certain conditions.
+- `WHERE clause`: Filters results based on certain conditions.
-- ORDER BY clause: Sorts results in ascending or descending order.
+- `ORDER BY clause`: Sorts results in ascending or descending order.
-- DISTINCT keyword: Eliminates duplicate rows.
+- `DISTINCT keyword`: Eliminates duplicate rows.